 Our Salt Cay Divers whale watching excursions last approximately 3-hrs.
-We will have a whale naturalist on board to provide education about the Humpback whales as well as allowing you the opportunity to learn what behaviors we are monitoring and how to collect data.
+Our staff is trained to provide education about the humpback whales as well as allowing you the opportunity to see and learn about whale behavior.
 If the weather and the whales allow it, we gently slide into the water and snorkel with the whales.
-It is a thrill of a lifetime!
+It is a truly unforgettable experience!

 Salt Cay is one of the last places in the world where you can actually swim with these magnificent creatures.
 We cannot guarantee the whales will be passing by on any given day, but we’ll do everything to make sure you have an adventuresome holiday.

-As Humpback whales travel their seasonal migrations, whale watchers and scientists are provided excellent opportunities to observe these giants in action.
+“As Humpback whales travel their seasonal migrations, whale watchers and scientists are provided excellent opportunities to observe these giants in action.
 Regularly swimming from their northern summer feeding grounds to southern breeding grounds, Humpbacks move slowly and jump almost fully out of the water, displaying to onlookers the full magnificence of their often 15-meter (50-foot) bodies.
 Unfortunately, it is this same predictability and playfulness that has made humpbacks easy targets for mass slaughter.